Mysore

 Mysore (/maɪˈsɔːr/ my-SOR), officially Mysuru (/kn/), is a city in the southern Indian state of Karnataka.
-It is the headquarters of Mysore district and Mysore division.
+It is the administrative headquarters of Mysore district and Mysore division.
 As the traditional seat of the Wadiyar dynasty, the city functioned as the capital of the Kingdom of Mysore for almost six centuries.
 Known for its heritage structures, palaces (such as the famous Mysore Palace), and its culture, Mysore has been called the "City of Palaces", the "Heritage City", and the "Cultural capital of Karnataka".
 It is the second-most populous city in the state and one of the cleanest cities in India according to the Swachh Survekshan.

 Mysore is situated at the foothills of the Chamundi Hills.
 At an altitude of 770 m above mean sea level, the city of Mysore is geographically located at 12° 18′ 26″ north latitude and 76° 38′ 59″ east longitude.
 It is about 140 km southwest of the state's capital, Bangalore, and spreads across an area of 156 km2 (city and neighbouring census towns).
 The population of the city combined with its neighbouring towns in its metropolitan area is about 1,288,000 in 2023.

 Most of the city's development during modern times could be attributed to the maharajas of Mysore and the Wadiyar dynasty, who were patrons of art and culture.
 Hyder Ali and Tipu Sultan, when they were briefly in power in succession, also contributed significantly to the economic growth of the city and the kingdom by planting mulberry trees and silk in the region, and fighting four wars against the British.
 In present days, the Mysore City Corporation is responsible for the civic administration of the city.

-During the Dasara festivals, Mysore receives hundreds of thousands of tourists from around the world.
-The city is also the namesake to various art forms and culture, such as Mysore Dasara and Mysore painting; foods such as the sweet delicacy Mysore pak; breakfasts like Mysore Dosa and Mysore Masala Dosa; brands such as Mysore Sandal Soap and Mysore Paints; and styles and cosmetics such as Mysore peta, a traditional silk turban, and the Mysore silk saris.
+During the annual Dasara festival, Mysore receives hundreds of thousands of tourists from around the world.
+The city is also the namesake to various art forms and culture, such as Mysore Dasara and Mysore painting; foods such as the sweet delicacy Mysore pak; brands such as Mysore Sandal Soap and Mysore Paints; and styles and cosmetics such as Mysore peta, a traditional silk turban, and the Mysore silk saris.
 Mysore is also known for betel leaves and its own special variety of jasmine flower fondly referred to as "Mysore mallige".
 Tourism is a lifeline industry for the city alongside the traditional industries.
 Mysore's intracity public transportation includes bus and intercity public transportation includes rail, bus, and air.